Chair Conducting & Ensembles; University Singers, Collegium Singers

-He founded Seattle Pro Musica and conducted three ensembles from 1973-80, conducted the Seattle Symphony Chorale from 1990-94 (preparing the choir for nine recordings on the Delos label), founded and conducted Choral Arts from 1993-2006 (with whom he made three recordings on the Gothic label), and Pro Coro Canada (Edmonton, AB) from 1999 to the present.
-A professional chamber choir, Pro Coro has toured regularly across Canada and broadcast on CBC Radio.
+He founded Seattle Pro Musica and conducted three ensembles from 1973-80, conducted the Seattle Symphony Chorale from 1990-94 (preparing the choir for nine recordings on the Delos label), founded and conducted Choral Arts from 1993-2006 (with whom he made three recordings on the Gothic label), and Pro Coro Canada (Edmonton, AB) from 1999 to 2011.
+A professional chamber choir, Pro Coro toured regularly across Canada and broadcast on CBC Radio.

 Since coming to UNT he has led the Collegium Singers to the Boston Early Music Festival twice and also the Berkeley Early Music Festival.
 The Collegium Singers/Baroque Orchestra performance of Vivaldi's Gloria, led by Sparks, has over 365,000 hits on YouTube.
 This year Collegium Singers will do a major performance of Monteverdi's Vespers of 1610 in a new edition edited by Hendrik Schulze of our faculty, along with 10 UNT grad students, published by Bärenreiter.